Ramcod/Milestone1_Tom_Waits_Fansite/README.md

 #### - Colour Scheme

-- I have used ---- for the navbar and footer and 'Goldenbar' for the
+- I have used bg-dark navbar-dark (Bootstrap 4.6) for the navbar. a colour of 'Gray' for the footer which contains FontAwesome social media buttons.
+I chose 'Goldenrod' for outlining paragraph text.

 #### - Typography